Planning Process For The Randall Preserve

 The RMP includes a site description, property management details, allowable public uses, biological monitoring and management, funding, and identification of restoration opportunities.
 These topics intertwine with the permanent preservation of the flora and fauna.
 It is anticipated the public will have an opportunity weigh in on the RMP by providing comments on the draft document and participate in public engagement meetings prior to finalization and adoption.
 The Banning Ranch Conservancy will promote these public engagement opportunities when they arise.

-Climate Resilience Strategy (CRS)
+Coastal Resilience Strategy (CRS)

 The CRS will likely include four critical analyses: assessing hazard risk and community vulnerability, identifying nature-based solutions appropriate for this site, quantifying conservation and restoration action(s), and measuring the potential effectiveness of these actions to reduce risk.
 Future phases of this work would include actual on-the-ground restoration and plan implementation.
 It is anticipated the public will have an opportunity weigh in on the CRS by providing comments on the draft document and participate in public engagement meetings prior to finalization and adoption.
 The Banning Ranch Conservancy will promote these public engagement opportunities when they arise.